 How long does it take to get to Auschwitz from Krakow?

 Auschwitz is located in the Polish town of Oświęcim, about 70 kilometers from the capital.
-In total and if you go by road, it shouldn't take much more than one hour and a quarter, always depending on traffic.
+In total and if you go by road, you should not take much more than an hour and a quarter, always depending on traffic.
 In my article on how to get to Auschwitz from Krakow I tell you in detail.

-If you travel on an organized tour, the trip will be direct and without intermediate stops.
-The trip will be a little longer if you decide to use the public transport bus.
-With departures starting at 6:20 am, you will have the whole day to get to and from Auschwitz without any problems.
+If you travel with a reservation of an organized tour to Auschwitz from Krakow, the trip will be direct and without intermediate stops.
+The journey will be a little longer if you decide to use the public transport bus.
+With departures from 6:00 a.m. and 20:00 a.m., you will have the whole day to get to and from Auschwitz without any problems.

-If you travel by train, you will have to change tracks, so the journey will take up to almost two hours.
-Add to that the two kilometers from the train station to the concentration camp entrance (walking can take you an additional half an hour).
+If you travel by train, you will have to change tracks, so the journey will take almost two hours.
+Add to that the two kilometers from the train station to the concentration camp entrance (walking can take an additional half hour ).

-How long does the combined Auschwitz and Salt Mines tour last?
+How long does the combined tour to Auschwitz and the Salt Mines last?

-First, you will visit the concentration camp and then the bus will take you to the access to the Salt Mines, where you can take a guided tour inside.
+First you will visit the concentration camp and then the bus will take you to the entrance to the Salt Mines, where you can take a guided tour inside.

-The total duration of this excursion is estimated at 12 hours, so don't plan to do anything else that day.
-However, for the rest of your trip, you will have free time to organize your day in Krakow at your leisure.
+The total duration of this excursion is about 11 hours, so don't plan to do anything else that day.
+Of course, the rest of your trip you will have free time to organize your day in Krakow at your leisure.